se-for-sci/se-for-sci.github.io/content/week4/designpatt.md

-One growing trend in modern programming design is the idea that you can specify a set of requirements to use a class in a stand-alone form, not just through inherence.
+One growing trend in modern programming design is the idea that you can specify a set of requirements to use a class in a stand-alone form, not just through inheritance.
 In Java this was called Interfaces, C++ this is called Concepts, in Rust this is called Traits, and we'll see this in Python as Protocols.
 Since we'll be go into it in detail next week, we won't cover it here.

-Rust's implementation of this is _partial parametric polymorphism_, which is the other unique thing about Rust (besides the memory model).
-This allows you to extend an existing type to support an Trait (including built-in types!), and it gives a little more control over what types have what Traits than other languages that just use name matching.
+Rust's implementation is _partial parametric polymorphism_, which is the other unique thing about Rust (besides the memory model).
+This allows you to extend an existing type to support a Trait (including built-in types!), and it gives a little more control over what types have what Traits than other languages that just use name matching.
 Method lookup uses Traits.

 A great read on Traits (after you've mastered the basics of interfaces next week) is